Luke 13:25-30

 They didn’t obey Jesus, when he said, “Whoever loves father or mother more than me, is not worthy of me.
 Whoever loves son or daughter more than me, is not worthy of me.”
 Again, it’s J.C.
 Ryle, who so appropriately summarizes the scene.
 He says, “There comes a time when many will repent too late.
 Believe too late, grieve for sin too late, pray too late, be anxious about salvation too late, and long for heaven too late.

 “Thousands will wake up in another world and be convinced about truths which they refused to believe on Earth.
-Hell itself is nothing but truth, known too late.”
-Jesus doesn’t let his audience get a breath, he immediately moves out of the prophetic parable into what some call a prophetic oracle.
+Hell, itself is nothing but truth, known too late.”
+Jesus doesn’t let his audience get a breath; he immediately moves out of the prophetic parable into what some call a prophetic oracle.
 He’s giving a preview of what it’s going to be like to experience the dread of regret, standing outside the kingdom of God.
 Look at, point number two is, consider the view from an infinite distance.
 Consider the view from an infinite distance.
-We don’t ever want to experience this, we want to consider it now.
-We want to imagine that dreadful time now.
-Not then.
+We don’t ever want to experience this; we want to consider it now.
+We want to imagine that dreadful time now, not then.

 Consider the view from an infinite distance.
 Jesus wants these folks to imagine themselves in a place they really don’t want to be.
-Starting in verse 28, In that place, what place?
-That takes us back to they really don’t want to be.
-Starting in verse 28, In that place, what place?
+Starting in verse 28, “In that place,” what place?
 That takes us back to verse 25.
 That place is standing outside the door.
-So, “In that place, standing outside the door, shut out, there will be weeping and gnashing of teeth.”
-We tend to think that phrase, weeping and gnashing of teeth, is one concept, as referring only to sorrow or sadness or a deep sense of remorse and regret, it is that, it’s definitely that, but it’s a little bit more than that, because of that phrase, gnashing of teeth.
+So, “In that place,” standing outside the door, shut out, “there will be weeping and gnashing of teeth.”
+We tend to think that phrase, weeping and gnashing of teeth, is one concept, as referring only to sorrow or sadness or, or a deep sense of remorse and regret, it is that, it’s definitely that, but it’s a little bit more than that, because of that phrase, gnashing of teeth.

-That imagery gnashing of teeth was taken from the Old Testament, and in the Old Testament, without exception, to gnash one’s teeth is always an expression of rage.
-Deep, bitter, inconsolable, unpassafiable anger.
-William Henrickson writes, he says, “The weeping is that of inconsolable, never ending, wretchedness, and utter, everlasting, hopeleness, hopelessness, but the accompanying grinding or gnashing of teeth is that of frenzied anger, unmitigated rage.”
+That imagery gnashing of teeth was taken from the Old Testament, and in the Old Testament, without exception, to gnash one’s teeth is always an expression of rage: Deep, bitter, inconsolable, unpassafiable anger.
+William Henrickson writes, he says, “The weeping is that of inconsolable, never ending, wretchedness, and utter everlasting, hopeleness, hopelessness, but the accompanying grinding or gnashing of teeth is that of frenzied anger, unmitigated rage.”

-So, this is a picture of the place of judgment, which we know is going to finally culminated in the lake of fire, in eternal hell.
+So, this is a picture of the place of judgment, which we know is going to finally culminated in, in the lake of fire, in eternal hell.
 But even at the point of death, people enter into judgment, and they enter into this condition of remorse, and anger, rage.
 Adding to the suffering of hell, any external suffering of pain, is this internal torment, as the soul of the damned fluctuates between feelings of remorse and feelings of rage.
 That’s the internal thought life.
 That’s what it feels like on the inside, being regretful and angry all the time.
 They’re filled with sorrow and regret, but also a bitter, seething, out breaking, anger, and they will never get over the fact, that God has subverted all of their expectations.

 They’re remorseful as the truth hits their conscience, and they’re raging because they’re sinfully angry about it.
 Several reasons for this vacillation, oscillating between remorse and rage.
 I’m gonna give you several of them here, number one, first, there’s a remorse and a rage in the sin of spiritual presumption.
 Spiritual presumption.
 Look at it there, Jesus said “There will be weeping and gnashing of teeth when you see Abraham and Isaac and Jacob, but you yourselves cast out.”

 Being expelled from the company of the patriarchs.
 That was the very ground of their identity as Jews.
 Being denied this reunion with the fathers, along with the progeny of their ethnic and national heritage, this is the ground of their identity.
 This is their spiritual privilege, but they took that privilege and turned it into presumption.
-They thought, “We’re good.”
+They thought, We’re good.
 And so it is a mark of divine justice, executed against them by God, for the sin of spiritual presumption, that what they expected, God has removed.

 They treated the responsibility to follow in Abraham’s faith as unnecessary for themselves.
-They treated the need to imitate Abraham’s obedience as unimportant.
-They saw that Abraham, Isaac, and Jacob lived in tents, moving around from place to place, and they themselves want to live in paneled houses, and have comfort, and ease.
+They treated the need to imitate Abraham’s obedience as unimportant.They saw that Abraham, Isaac, and Jacob lived in tents, moving around from place to place, and they themselves want to live in paneled houses, and have comfort, and ease.
 They saw that Abraham, Isaac, and Jacob saw a city without foundations, whose maker and builder is God, and that’s what they live for, and strove for.

-Second reason for remorse and rage, there’s secondly, remorse and rage in the sin of self righteous presumption.
-Spiritual presumption, then self righteous presumption.
-Jesus said, “There’ll be weeping and gnashing of teeth, when you see all the prophets in the kingdom but you yourself cast out.”
-Being expelled from the company, the prophets shouldn’t surprise him, but it does.
+Second reason for remorse and rage, there’s secondly, remorse and rage in the sin of self-righteous presumption.
+Spiritual presumption, then self-righteous presumption.
+Jesus said, There’ll be weeping and gnashing of teeth, when you see all the prophets in the kingdom, but you yourselves cast out.
+Being expelled from the company of the prophets shouldn’t surprise them, but it does.
 After all, they’re the ones who honor the prophets, building their tombs, right?
 Making them, making all those tombs pretty, magnificent, glorious.
 Think of that.

 As regard to the words of the prophets, John 5:39-40 Jesus said, “You search the Scriptures because you think that in them you have eternal life; it’s they that bear witness about me, and yet you refuse to come to me that you may have eternal life.”
-They’re self righteously presumptuous, they think they can honor the prophets, honor Jesus Christ, putting pictures of him in their home, wearing crosses around their neck, cross themed jewelry, but they’re determined to disregard him, and disobey him.
+They’re self-righteously presumptuous, they think they can honor the prophets, honor Jesus Christ, putting pictures of him in their home, wearing crosses around their neck, cross themed jewelry, but they’re determined to disregard him, and disobey him.

 So, remorse and rage in their spiritual presumption, number one.
-In their righteous, self righteous presumption, number two.
+In their righteous, self-righteous presumption, number two.
 Third, there’s a remorse and rage in the sin of ethnic presumption.
 Jesus said, There’ll be weeping and gnashing of teeth when you see that people are going to come from the east, and the west, and from the north, and the south, and they’re reclined at the table in the kingdom of God, but again, they themselves being cast out.
 The Jews, they, they could not abide this.
 This is just, Jesus is, he’s not, he’s not trying to hurt them, he isn’t, this is twisting the knife.

 For an ethnically presumptuous people.
 They often, the Jews often picture the kingdom of God as enjoying a lavish banquet in the company of Abraham, Isaac, and Jacob, and all the prophets, according to Isaiah 25:6, Isaiah said, “On this mountain the Lord of hosts will make for all peoples a feast of rich food, a feast of well-aged wine, a rich food full of morrow, of aged wine well refined.”
 Problem is, they thought only they would be at that table.
 Just Jews.
 This is a Jewish banquet.
 Fully kosher, no ham, Jewish expectations.
 They’re set on an ethnic exclusion, that is, excluding all Gentile nations from sitting down at their table.